-- (1) Three judges positioned at or near the target will independently assess the landing and indicate by visible signal (hand/arm, predetermined by the Chief Judge) if the displayed score is valid/invalid.
-The decision of the judges will be made by simple majority. - (2) A fourth judge (known as a leg judge) may be used at the discretion of the EJ/CJ and whose opinion/assessment will be used if there is no majority agreement among the three (3) judges designated in (1). - (3) Trainee judges may work with the judges in the target area, but their opinion or assessment will not be considered.
+Three judges positioned at or near the target will independently assess the landing and indicate by visible signal (hand/arm, predetermined by the Chief/Event Judge) if the first point of contact is on or off the AMD.
+The decision of the judges will be made by simple majority.

+A fourth judge (known as a leg judge) may be used at the discretion of the EJ/CJ and whose opinion/assessment will be used if there is no majority agreement among the three (3) judges designated in (1).

+Trainee judges may work with the judges in the target area, but their opinion or assessment will not be considered.